novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 Lee Hyun-woo smiled and said to her.

-"I also learned Chinese a little earlier."
+"I also learned a little Chinese in the past."

 "Oh..."